skhiggins/guidelines/README.md

 <!---
 - If you are preparing something with a hard deadline, such as a grant proposal or a deliverable for a funder, set up 1 day, 1 week and 2 week-deadline calendar reminders.
 Include people who need to review the draft in these calendar events.
 Send me a draft at least 1 week (but ideally 2 weeks) before the deadline to make sure I have enough time to review and make the necessary changes.
 If I have not sent you a revised version, follow up on this during weekly project calls or earlier if the deadline is fast approaching.
 --->

+## Organization of outputs
+- For each project you are working on,